College Writing Program

 What should I bring to a tutoring session?

-If you have a draft, an outline, or even notes for whatever you are writing, please bring a hard copy so you can look over it together with the Fellow.
+If you have a draft, an outline, or even notes for whatever you are writing, please bring a hard copy so both of you can look over it together.
 Also, please bring a copy of the prompt or assignment sheet to refer back to throughout the session.
-Have as many questions as you feel necessary ready for us when you come in; the more focus you have, the more will be accomplished is your session.
+Have as many questions as you feel necessary ready for us when you come in; the more focus you have, the more will be accomplished in your session.

 Top